jaewilson07/domo-collab/Introduction.md

 ### Tutorial 4- Access Token Authentication and updating Domo via API

-- update an object in Domo
+- generate an access_token and update an Account Object in Domo

 ### 1545 - Q&A Wrapup